davideganna/DataMorphers/README.md

 ## Extending `datamorphers` with Custom Implementations

+Limiting the pipelines to only the basic DataMorphers defined in this library would make this package of little use.
-The `datamorphers` package allows you to define custom transformations by implementing your own DataMorphers.
+For this reason, `datamorphers` allows you to define custom transformations by implementing your own DataMorphers.
 These user-defined implementations extend the base ones and can be used seamlessly within the pipeline.

 ### Creating a Custom DataMorpher